-Children in Reception and Year 1 who are receiving additional reading.
+- Children in Reception and Year 1 who are receiving additional reading.
 This includes working with reading volunteers.
-Pupils with SEND may also have additional intervention.
+Pupils with SEND may also have additional intervention. - Pupils who need additional practice may also have access the Lexia programme to support phonics knowledge and tricky word practise.